aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

-A surprising fact about these data set is that the daily mean temperature can be slightly smaller than the daily min:
+It's worth noting a peculiar aspect of the data: the daily mean temperature can sometimes be slightly smaller than the daily minimum temperature:

 ```python